Walle1493/ThinkTwice/README.md

 The goals for this repository are:

 1. A **complete code** for NewsQA.
 This repo offers an implement for dealing with long text MRC dataset NewsQA; you can also try this method on other datsets like TriviaQA, Natural Questions yourself.
 2. A comparison **description**.
-The performance on ThinkTwice has been listed in the paper
+The performance on ThinkTwice has been listed in the paper.
 3. A public space for **advice**.
-You are welcomed to propose an issue on this repo.
+You are welcomed to propose an issue in this repo.

 ## Requirements